-Rosé is a special variety of wine all its own, made with red grapes.
-Contrary to popular belief, it is not a mix of red and white wines, but a red wine that spends less time fermenting with the grape skins, which gives it a lighter color and fewer tannins.
-This imparts properties of both red and white wines.
+Rosé Wine is a unique variety, a middle ground in the red vs white wine debate.
+Contrary to popular belief, it is not a mix of red and white wines.
+Instead, it's a red wine that has spent less time fermenting with the grape skins, imparting it with a lighter color and fewer tannins.
+This unique process imparts properties of both red and white wines.
 Rosé may even be the best wine for beginners, because it combines the richness of a red with the brightness of a white.

 The single-serve rosé from Usual Wines is a perfectly balanced, smooth drink rosé with notes of red peach, wisteria, and watermelon rind that is a great wine for beginners.

 Clos Sainte Magdeleine Côtes de Provence rosé is a popular choice with notes of red berries.

 The Bandol rosé from Domaine Tempier has a high intensity flavor and no tannins.

 Do you love a little fizz?
 Sparkling wine might just be your ideal beginner wine.
 Nothing turns a normal day into a celebration like adding some bubbles.
 Sparkling wines have long been a popular choice for special events, but this can be an excellent choice for a beginner wine.
 The ever-popular Champagne is actually a specific sparkling wine that comes from the Champagne region of France, not a wine variety itself.

 So let’s branch out from that and learn more about the many options available.
 If you want to learn even more about sparkling wine, check out this article that’s all about sparkling wine.
 Just about any type of wine can come sparkling, so there are plenty of choices, which can complicate the issue for beginners.